It was 1 a.m. on Saturday, June 5, 2021, when Stacie Beals got the knock on her door from the Marine Corps.

 “They couldn’t tell me anything,” she told Marine Corps Times in a phone interview.

 Her son, Marine Pfc.
-Dalton Beals, 19, had been at boot camp in Parris Island, South Carolina, and had died earlier that day during “the Crucible” ― the final, grueling, 54-hour pinnacle of Marine Corps boot camp.
+Dalton Beals, 19, had been at boot camp in Parris Island, South Carolina, and had died June 4 during “the Crucible” ― the final, grueling, 54-hour pinnacle of Marine Corps boot camp.